 Whether and how long the Israelites observed Jubilees after the time of Moses is not recorded as far as I know in history.
 There is no further explicit mention of Jubilees after the book of Numbers.
 However study of the Bible’s chronology reveals the remarkable fact that unknown to Israel God observed special Jubilee years.
 5 of the most important and significant events in Bible history occurred exactly on key Jubilee years.
 (I have explained the calculation of time periods in the Bible in my writing on Bible Chronology and so will not repeat those explanations here.)

 We will now look at these five great Jubilee events and see how the two main aspects of Jubilee - freedom and restoration of inheritance - have been fulfilled in them.
 We will then look forward to their fulfilment in an even greater Jubilee in our present times.

-The day of Pentecost, as I have said, was the 50th day and was the day following the 7 weeks from the Passover.
+The day of Pentecost, as I have said, was the day following the 7 weeks from the Passover and so was the 50th day.
 The year of Jubilee occurred after 7 sabbatical years, or 49 years.
 It began on the Day of Atonement in the 49th year and ran on till the Day of Atonement in the 50th year.
 God counted these 49 years as 50.
 On the same principle God reckons 490 years as 500 years and 1960 years as 2000.

 The first notable Jubilee that God (unknown to man) observed was the birth of Abraham.
 He was born exactly 40 Jubilees or 2000 years in Bible reckoning from Adam.